codeReader52/scripts/README.md

 ### Setup-react-native

 Prerequisite: have `yarn` installed globally.
+If on ubuntu or other unix systems, might require super user permission since the script will install `expo-cli` globally.

 1. Run: `./init.sh project_name optional_folder_to_put_project_in`
 2. In the interactive prompt, recommend to select `Typescript` blank in `Managed` workflow